 Inscape is the work of an artist unconcerned with conventions, whose approach of neoclassicism is resolutely current.
 In her attempt to fill a certain emotional emptiness, she follows a creative urge that commits to taking the listener back to a form of lost sincerity.
 “A piano, on its own, is a very vulnerable thing, and I want to share this moment with the listener.”

 An artist who grew up between Paris and Montreal, Stréliski was steeped in music from the two continents during her childhood.
 From an early age, she was interested in classical artists such as Chopin and Satie as well as film music composers like Zimmer, Glass and Nyman.
 Recruited by the advertising community at the onset of the new millennium, the musician won several awards for her creations in that field: the CRÉA for Best Quebec campaign in 2007; the Best Pan-Canadian advertising music award at the Toronto Marketing Awards.
 Nevertheless, she heard the call of free creation, which led her to recording the more personal Pianoscope.

-The aforementioned support of Jean-Marc Vallée, which allowed Stréliski’s music to be heard during the Oscars ceremony, brought her streaming numbers up to nearly 15 million streams.
-UK newspaper The Telegraph praised her debut album as “distinguishable by its simplicity, its sensitivity and softness” and “imbued with both melancholy and light.”
+Thanks to the aforementioned support of director Jean-Marc Vallée, which allowed Stréliski’s music to resonate live during the Oscars ceremony, the pianist enjoyed a priceless showcase that brought her streaming numbers up to nearly 15 million streams on the various digital platforms.
+UK newspaper The Telegraph praised her, writing that her debut album was “distinguishable by its simplicity, its sensitivity and softness” and “imbued with both melancholy and light.”